MartinLupa/go-email-service/README.md

 ## Overview

 This is a simple email service built with Go, designed to send emails using different providers such as Mailgun and SparkPost.
-It exposes a RESTful API that allows clients to send emails by making HTTP POST requests.
+It integrates with Temporal to manage email sending workflows.

 ## Features

 - Supports multiple email providers (Mailgun, SparkPost).
 - Simple RESTful API for sending emails.
+- Temporal Workflow integration for managing email tasks.
 - Environment-based configuration using `.env` file.
 - Docker support for easy deployment.